alexpdp7/cloud-run/README.md

 $ cloud-run run --create-with-base-image https://cloud.debian.org/images/cloud/bullseye/latest/debian-11-generic-arm64.qcow2 --qemu-executable qemu-system-aarch64 --machine virt --cpu cortex-a53 --no-accel --extra-qemu-opts "-bios /usr/share/edk2/aarch64/QEMU_EFI.fd" debian-bullseye-arm64
 ```

+See https://github.com/alexpdp7/raspberry-pi-headless-provision for a procedure to use this to provision a Raspberry Pi completely headlessly.

 ## Connect to a VM

 Connect to a VM named `name`: